franklee90/hello-world/README.md

 # hello-world
-The first repository for learning
+Hi I'm Frank and I'm learning github.
+This is the first repository for learning

-Adding second line to make some changes to practice commits.
+Now I'm adding a second line for commit.